shadow64321/Python_Tools/README.md

 # Hacking_Tools

+## Diet Assistant
+Just a nice little program to assist you in your dieting

+### How to setup
+    - Run the file and select the first time setup option and it will take care of the rest *Note:* The first time setup option is also used to change your daily calore goal

 ## Video Downloader
     - Dowloads Videos from any site as an mp4 file
     - If Downloading from Youtube you may have to run the file through VLC Media Player and get VLC to fix it up